jian-li1/reddit-search-agent/README.md

 2. The agent takes the question and forms a query to search for related posts.
 3. The agent selects relevant posts from the search results and views the content of the posts.
 4. Furthermore, the agent can choose to view replies from the posts and replies from relevant comments.
-5. At any point, the agent can repeat steps (2), (3), and (4), if they would like to see more information.
+5. At any point, the agent can repeat steps (2), (3), and (4) if they would like to see more information.
 6. When the agent thinks there is adequate information from the posts/comments to answer the user’s question, they can generate a final response based on what they found.

 Thanks to the tool-calling capabilities in many LLMs, agentic workflows are made easier to facilitate.
 Thus, in this project, we have an MCP server (`reddit-search-mcp.py`) that exposes the search functions of the retriever to the LLM, and an MCP client with custom system prompts to ground the LLM's actions and responses.
-Due to the portability of MCP servers, `reddit-search-mcp.py` can be connencted to other interfaces that supports MCP server integration, such as LM Studio and Claude Desktop
+Due to the portability of MCP servers, `reddit-search-mcp.py` can be connected to other interfaces that support MCP server integration, such as LM Studio and Claude Desktop.

 The entire agent can be run locally, with both the MCP server and the LLM hosted on a local machine.